cioos-siooc/cioos-siooc-assetmap/README.md

 # Done

+* generate ckan dataset/organisation url with language ( flag in config, false as default )
 * generate tab panel per category
 * ON detail panel click "Map", select dataset on the map
 * add bbox region to search function